-Hockey Alberta is pleased to join organizations across Alberta and Canada in celebrating National Volunteer Week, which runs April 19-25.
+Hockey Alberta is pleased to join organizations across Alberta and Canada in celebrating National Volunteer Week, which runs annually the 3rd week in April.

 Hockey in Alberta relies on thousands of volunteers who freely give tens of thousands of hours of their time each year.
 Those volunteer roles include, but certainly aren’t limited to, serving as:

 - Executive members, directors, coaches, trainers, managers and many other positions within our Minor Hockey Associations, leagues and club teams, ensuring that the more than 3000 teams in the province can play, practice, and travel throughout the season;